Home Renovation Costs in 2022 + Estimation Template

 Home renovation costs will vary based on structural or mechanical repairs, square footage, underlying issues, location and materials used.
 Start by using the home renovation cost estimator spreadsheet above, then talk with contractors to understand the exact estimates in your area.

 Home renovation and remodeling aren’t easy.
-However, a happy home is proven to improve wellbeing.
+However, a happy home can help improve your well-being.
 Before you begin your project, consider the value of your time into your budget – the planning and remodeling processes aren't quick.

 How To Increase Home Value: A 4-Step Guide